KDE/documentation-develop-kde-org/content/hig/getting_input.md

 Don’t change the label or icon when the state changes, and follow the [standard labeling guidelines](../text_and_labels/#mood-and-tone).

-Use a Switch for “instant apply” controls that take effect immediately; otherwise, use a CheckBox.
+Use a Switch for “instant apply” controls that take effect immediately.
+Use a CheckBox for everything else — including for toggle-able list items.

 {{< figure src="/hig/switch-with-obvious-opposite-state.png" class="text-center" caption="Switches take effect the moment they're clicked." width="500px">}}